kasimakhtar/KasimAkhtar/output/CI-CD-workflow.md

 ## Workflow to build static site from gh-pages branch

 This workflow pushes content automatically to another branch and can be used to add content to gh-pages when building a site.
 When writing the script, I had a pelican static site that was built from my gh-pages branch.
 The workflow was designed so that my gh-pages branch would mirror the output directory of my master branch.
-The workflow is based on JamesIves/github-pages-deploy-action@3.5.9 however I have adapted it to a pelican static site.
+The workflow is based on [JamesIves's action](https://github.com/JamesIves/github-pages-deploy-action) however I have adapted it to a pelican static site.